timofeymukha/eddylicious/docs/user_guide/intro.rst

 The package consists of the following components.

    * The source code of the library, which implements the available functionality.
      If you are interested in contributing to the library, take a look at the :ref:`developer_guide`.
      The :ref:`code_reference` can be used as help when using the already existing modules and functions in your own code.

    * Executable python scripts that are used to drive the inflow field generation, see :ref:`generation_methods`.

    * Utilities, which are also executable python scripts, that provide extra functionality, like computing statistical data or conversion between different file formats.
      See :ref:`utilities` for more information.

    * Documentation, which includes this :ref:`user_guide`, the :ref:`developer_guide`, and the :ref:`code_reference`.

-    * :ref:`tutorials` which provide examples on how the package can be used.
+   * :ref:`tutorials` which provide examples of how the package can be used.